Introduction

 - Remove the legs and attachments from the grill bowl.

-- Always ensure it is safely distanced from flammable materials.
+- Keep it away from flammable materials.

 - Outdoor Cart from the Grill Frame